rdz-oss/BattyBirdNET-Pi/README.md

 #### Options for the bat classifier

-You can set several options under 'Tools - Settings - Advanced Settings' (default user is 'birdnet', no password) including
+You can set several options under 'Tools - Settings - Advanced Settings' (default user is 'birdnet',  password also 'birdnet') including
 * Sampling rate.
 Choose one that is suitable for your requirements and available from your microphone.
 Default is 256kHz.
 You can select 256kHz, 288kHz, 320kHz and 384kHz.
 They work with both Pi4 and Pi 5.
 The Pi 4 uses about 70% of its memory (in case of 4GB) and processor power at 384kHz settings.
 The Pi 5 has more resources.
 * If you use an audiomoth, you can set it to 384kHz.
 BattyBirdNet-Pi will automatically down sample to the chosen setting.
 * The EM 2 can do 256kHz.
 The Pro version can be used with all settings.